The Problem

 Note that if minimum wall thickness were no object (i.e. you could have infinitesimal walls), then the optimal choice would be to maximize your radius!
 Sadly, we live in the real world, where we have to care about manufacturability or fabricatability.

 With the given boundary conditions, the deflection limit is the next deciding factor after minimum wall thickness.
-As an example, using an end-effector mass of 80 kg:
+As an example, optimizing inner and outer radii given a specified maximum deflection:

 Of course, if the deflection limit is high enough, it becomes irrelevant and the shear and tensile stresses become more important.